w3c/wai-curricula/content/foundation/understanding-and-involving-users.md

 Optional ideas to teach the learning outcomes:

 * Discuss different examples of involving people with disabilities, such as bringing real people and using personas when you cannot bring real people.
-Explain that this gives user researchers the opportunity to collect direct feedback from people with disabilities on products that are working for them and on products that are not.
+Explain that this gives the opportunity to collect direct feedback from people with disabilities on products that are working for them and on products that are not.
 Emphasize that you can then include that feedback in the research conclusions so that they lead to better overall design for everybody.
 * Discuss scenarios where it might not be economically feasible to involve people with disabilities.
 Explain different research methods that can be used to get an understanding of how people with disabilities interact with technology.
 For example, asking users, checking documentation, or watching videos.
 Explain that these research activities help the team understand different solutions to common pitfalls that people with disabilities may encounter when using the product or service.
 * Explain the consequences of not involving people with disabilities.
 Emphasize that accessibility remediation is often difficult and can lead to higher costs when  implementing accessibility later on in the development phase.
 * Present characteristics of potential participants in user research activities based on several factors, such as the type of disability and the level of skills using assistive technologies and adaptive strategies.